Brad-Davy/3d-rbc/README.md

 Running the job.sh submits a new run.

-Running the run-analysis.sh analyses the run and out puts key features of the flow and graphs.
+Running the run-analysis.sh analyses the run and outputs key features of the flow and graphs.

 The snapshot and analysis directories have to be merged before analysis.